Find the attack.

 Rule auto-propagates downstream

 Microsoft AGT syncs weekly.
 Cisco AI Defense pins to release tags.
 MISP taxonomy + galaxy pull on every release.
 OWASP A-S-R-H references rule IDs in fixtures.
-Your discovered_by field propagates through the whole chain.
+Your discovered_by field rides the whole chain — this is the back half of the flywheel: one attack becomes one rule, and one rule becomes vocabulary every defender shares.

-ATR is wired into the red-team ecosystem.
+The offensive side is already feeding the standard.
 Your tool can be next.

 These are red-team tools — offensive testing frameworks and adversarial corpora.
+Each is an entry point into the flywheel.
 Defensive frameworks live on /ecosystem.

 HackAPrompt

-The largest crowd-sourced prompt-injection competition corpus, ~600k attack attempts across all GPT/Claude/PaLM versions.
+The largest crowd-sourced prompt-injection competition corpus, 4,780 competition samples across GPT/Claude/PaLM.
+EMNLP 2023 best-paper nominee.

 The reference open-source LLM vulnerability scanner.
 50+ probe families, jmartin-tech + leondz maintainers.

-The original academic benchmark that started prompt-injection research.
-8.2k stars; cited by every prompt-injection paper since.
+The original academic benchmark for prompt injection.
+8.2k stars; cited by every prompt-injection paper since 2022.

 10k stars, used by red teams at Klarna, Discord, Anduril.
 Promptfoo runs adversarial tests; ATR catches what Promptfoo found.